grafana/faro-web-sdk/packages/react/README.md

 # Set up the Faro React distribution of the Faro Web SDK

-Faro-Faro is a distribution of the Faro Web SDK for project using React, which offers easier integrations and the following features:
+Faro-React is a distribution of the Faro Web SDK for project using React, which offers easier integrations and the following features:

+// what is Faro web-sdk

 - **Support for React Router (v4 - v6)**: send events for all route changes
 - **Error boundary**: enhancements to stack traces and configuration options for `pushError` behavior